 It is advisable to arrange in advance your transport back home after surgery and the visit to the surgeon on the day after surgery

-Q. How long does it take to recover from macular hole surgery?
+Q. How long does it take to see improvements in vision after vitreoretinal surgery?